mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 The project Homepage has been redesigned in order to give more information about the status of your project.

 You can now see all your environments and check how are the pods of your services.
-You can also have a quick access to the areas of your Project.
+You can also have quick access to the areas of your Project.
 Just one click and you can access the deploy area of the environment you want to release.

 You don't have to navigate all around the Console to access your project links.
 They are right there on the Homepage now: Project Documentation, CMS, Application, Dashboards.
 All of them, just one click away.